sarahet/RLM/README.md

 * GCC   (minimum required version: 7)
 * CMake (minimum required version: 3.8)

+**Attention:** Due to the requirements of the SeqAn3 library, only the latest minor GCC releases are supported for each major version.

 ## Installation
 To install RLM from github, run:
 ```